awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

 # Time\-shifted Viewing Reference in AWS Elemental MediaPackage<a name="time-shifted"></a>

+Time\-shifted viewing is available with only live workflows in AWS Elemental MediaPackage\.

 *Time\-shifted viewing* means that viewers can start watching a live stream at a time earlier than "now," allowing them to join from the beginning a show that's already in progress or to watch a show that's already completed\.
 AWS Elemental MediaPackage allows a content retention window of up to 336 hours \(14 days\) for time\-shifted viewing\.
 Time\-shifted functionality is controlled by the MediaPackage endpoint and by the start and end parameters provided in the content request URL\.

 **To enable time\-shifted viewing**